 - Thankfully, the FDA is finally proposing sweeping new rules that would make sunscreens in the U.S. safer and more effective.
-However, there’s a huge chemical lobby pushing back against that.
-We’ll stay on top of new developments as they emerge.
+However, there’s a huge chemical lobby pushing back against that, and a coronavirus relief package included language that pushed the changes off.

 - However, you can get too much of a good thing, which is why it’s important to take steps to prevent overexposure and sunburns.

 - There is no perfect sunscreen, and this is clear from EWG’s 14th Guide to Sunscreens report.
 Mineral sunscreens generally rate safer, but they often contain nanoparticles that are not tightly regulated or studied for long-term impact on human or aquatic health.
 Chemical sunscreens often contain hormone-disrupting chemicals or even an ingredient that could trigger skin cancer.
 Still, EWG’s report helps consumers seeking sunscreen find safer choices while avoiding the most poorly rated brands.

 - Sunscreen should be used as a last resort.
 Sun-protective measures like hats, sunglasses, seeking shade and avoiding peak sunlight for extended periods of time should be used before turning to sunscreen, and when you do choose sunscreen, make sure it’s one of the best sunscreens.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost